• Home

 This topic explains how to set up and configure a funnel optimization experiment in LaunchDarkly.

-Configuring a funnel optimization experiment requires five steps:
+Configuring a funnel optimization experiment requires several steps:

 These steps are explained in detail below.